Lesson PlansBack to lesson plans archive August 28, 2019

 - The March on Washington Fact Sheet – The who, what, when, why, where and how of the March.

-- The Interactive Timeline of the History of Civil Rights Movement – An interactive timeline filled with video and text about the events that shaped the Civil Rights Movement.
+- Black Lives Matter: Continuing the Civil Rights Movement– An interactive timeline filled with video and text about the events that shaped the Civil Rights Movement.
 For teachers there is a timeline guide that denotes the event and the length of its corresponding video.

-- Timeline Civil Rights History – This is a helpful go-to timeline on important events in civil rights history.
+From Slavery to Civil Rights: A Timeline of African-American History is a helpful go-to timeline on important events in civil rights history.

 - The March on Washington Glossary – Use this comprehensive glossary to help students build a foundation on the vocabulary of the Civil Rights Movement.